 She wanted the sex.

 It was 1959.
 My mother worked for an aeronautics firm in San Diego, California.
 It would be easy to paint the affair she was having with her co-worker as workplace harassment.
 Maybe it was.
-She was a female.
-He was a male.
-That was all that was required to create a power differential in 1959 — when female secretaries had to know their places — what they could and could not say, who they could and could not refuse.
+She was a woman.
+He was a man.
+That was all that was required to create a power differential in 1959—when female secretaries had to know their places—what they could and could not say, who they could and could not refuse.
 She was also many years younger, single, a virgin.
 Though he told her otherwise, he was married with children.
 In nearly every way conceivable, he could have held all the power in their relationship.
 According to my mother, though, “The only power he had over me was he was sexy as hell.
 And I was on the lookout.”

 She also wanted the baby conceived out of that affair, though she could not admit it then.